-The truck driver, coolly, confidently directing 50,000 pounds of steel, rubber and cargo down the wonderful highway – the quiet rumble of a 14.8-liter engine generating 500 horse power.
-This is the life of the cowboy, the rugged sojourner, taking in the wild aroma of freedom and adventure.
+The truck driver confidently directed 50,000 pounds of steel, rubber, and cargo down the highway – the quiet rumble of a 14.8-liter engine generating 500 horsepower.
+This is the life of freedom, the rugged sojourner, taking in the wild aroma of freedom and adventure.

 While the American landscape paints a hardy picture of this free-spirited individualism, drivers inevitably must confront the realities of modern law enforcement and federal regulations, which includes hours-of-service monitoring.
-By December 2017, all commercial trucks will have to be equipped with electronic logging devices.
+As of December 2017, all commercial trucks must be equipped with electronic logging devices.
 The question becomes: How do truck drivers provide ELD driver logs to officers?

-While all of ABCO Transportation trucks are equipped with ELDs, transmitting ELD driver logs to officers during traffic stops warrant explanation.
+While all ABCO Transportation trucks are equipped with ELDs, transmitting ELD driver logs to officers during traffic stops warrants explanation.

 ELD Mandate Requires Drivers Provide Logs to Officers

 Industry expert Annette Sandberg examined aspects of the federal government’s ELD mandate during a conference with FleetOwner, an online information source for fleet leaders.
 Sandberg was an administrator for the Federal Motor Carrier Safety Administration and deputy administrator for the U.S. Department of Transportation’s National Highway Traffic Safety Administration.

 Preliminary versions of the mandate underwent numerous revisions during its development to establish a set of regulations to make public roads safer and protect drivers.
 Fleets and drivers are responsible for adhering to the mandate’s requirements of equipping their trucks with the devices, which replace paper recording of hours of service.